Daily Archives: July 6, 2006

 The On-Demand Supply Management Benchmark Report

 Aberdeen Group recently released “The On-Demand Supply Management Benchmark Report: Enterprises Turn to the Web and Find Quicker and Better ROI to Help Achieve Supply Management Goals“.
-You can obtain a free copy of this report by clicking here, courtesy of Iasta, a report sponsor.
-Kudos for Iasta for providing the link on e-Sourcing Forum quickly, this is a report you don’t want to miss!
+(A copy of this report was available for a limited time from Iasta, who licensed it for distribution and made it available on the e-Sourcing Forum [WayBackMachine].)

 There are a number of significant findings in this report.
 Since you can download it for free, I will not attempt to cover the findings in depth here, but simply display the following teasers that should get your mouth watering for more!